 What’s in a name?
 A lot, if you’re trying to get your market to understand your product and buy its benefits!

-Jisc are a not-for-profit organisation working in the UK education sector, providing digital services and solutions for universities and colleges.
+Jisc work in the UK education sector, providing leading digital services and solutions for universities and colleges.

-They run a range of projects around different aspects of IT and digital infrastructure requirements, as a result of which they launch a large number of products and services into the marketplace.
+They run a range of projects around different aspects of IT and digital infrastructure requirements, as a result of which they launch a large number of products into the marketplace.

-These projects and their many resulting products/services all need names - names which help the market’s understanding of what they do and their benefits.
+These projects and their many resulting products all need names - names which help the market’s understanding of what they do and their benefits.

 Related case studies